-During the week ended November 16, 2018, balances in approximately 300 client accounts of the FCM division declined below required maintenance margin levels, primarily as a result of significant and unexpected price fluctuations in the natural gas markets.
+In November, 2018, balances in approximately 300 client accounts of the FCM division declined below required maintenance margin levels, primarily as a result of significant and unexpected price fluctuations in the natural gas markets.
 All positions in these accounts, which were managed by OptionSellers.com Inc. ("OptionSellers"), an independent Commodity Trading Advisor ("CTA"), were liquidated in accordance with the Company's client agreements and obligations under market regulation standards.